manoa-rides/manoa-rides.github.io/index.md

 ![](images/m1-branch-graph.png)

-Milestone 2 will focus on the back-end design to facilitate meaningful interaction between drivers and riders of Manoa.
-Integration of Google Calendars into our own application as well as long term scheduling between users is our main focus for features in Milestone 2.
-Milestone 2 can be found via [Manoa-Rides Github Project M2](https://github.com/manoa-rides/manoa-rides/projects/2)

 ## Milestone 2: Implementing and Improving Functionality

 This milestone started on November 23, 2017 and ended on December 13, 2017.